arjunkannawar/Kickstarter-Analysis/README.md

 ## Analysis and Challenges

-#### The task at hand is to help Louise understand the the impact of two factors, **Launch date ** and **Funding goals** to the success of a campaign.
+#### The task at hand is to help Louise understand the the impact of two factors, ***Launch date*** and ***Funding goals*** to the success of a campaign.

-#### For the first task of analyzing the effects of **Launch date** on the **outcome**, I used a pivot chart to plot a line diagram that represents the corelation.
+#### For the first task of analyzing the effects of **Launch date** on the **outcome**, I've used a pivot chart to plot a line diagram that represents the corelation.
 The line chart [Theatre_ouctome_vs_goals] (https://github.com/arjunkannawar/Kickstarter-Analysis/blob/main/resources/Theater_ouctome_vs_Launch.png) helps to analyze this scenario.

 #### For the second task, I have coupled the goal amounts into ranges to see how each range of goal impacts the outcome of a play campaign.
 The Line chart [Outcome_vs_goals] (https://github.com/arjunkannawar/Kickstarter-Analysis/blob/main/resources/Outcome_vs_goals.png) exhibits the analysis.

 ## Challenges and Difficulties Encountered

-#### While using the **Countifs** function, the function does not consider a Filtered table as an input.
+#### While using the ***Countifs*** function, the function does not consider a Filtered table as an input.
 This function will ignore the filters applied to a table while providing the results.
 The workaround is to not filter the table and provide the filtering criteria as the input to the function.

 ## Results